kblomqvist/yasha/README.md

     foo.yaml
 ```

-Now when you call
+When you call

 ```bash
 yasha include/foo.h.jinja
 yasha source/foo.c.jinja
 ```

 the variables defined in `foo.yaml` are used within both templates.
-This works because subfolders will be checked for the variable file until the current working directory is reached.
+This works because subfolders will be checked for the variable file until the current working directory (`root` in this case) is reached.

 ### Built-in variable file parsers